 An ambulatory phlebectomy also called a microphlebectomy or stab phlebectomy, is an outpatient procedure.
-We perform this procedure to remove spider and varicose veins through small, slit-like incisions in the skin.
+At Nevada Vascular, we perform this procedure to remove spider and varicose veins through small, slit-like incisions in the skin.
 If varicose veins near the surface of the skin are too large to treat with sclerotherapy and too small to treat with laser ablation, microphlebectomy is the preferred treatment.